LinuxCNC/wlo/downloads/index.md

 the first version tried even if using a parallel port.
 This is compatible with all Mesa and Pico interface boards.

+Note: An active internet connection is needed to install the Debian 13 ISO

 ### LinuxCNC 2.9.8 Debian 13 Trixie RTAI

 The more adventurous can install the Trixie ISO and then install the